samos667/nilla-utils/README.md

       # Set the folder to generate from.
       folder = ./hosts;

-      # User to set in all generated systems.
+      # Disable the creation of user2
-      username = "user";
+      users.user2.enable = false;

       # Pass args to home-manager modules.
       # The generator will automatically pass `config.inputs`